CSFAlliance/CSFAlliance.github.io/Planning.md

 **Parking**

-- A parking requirement of 1.33 bike parking spot per resident
+- A parking requirement of 1.33 bike parking spots per resident
 - 0.8 car parking spot per appropriate dwelling
 - Separate 10 bike parking spots and 4 car parking spots per 200 m^2
 - Bike and car parking for dwellings should be secure and only accessible for residents, while the additional bike and car parking should be publicly accessible.